Kotlin/kotlinx.coroutines/coroutines-guide.md

 What do we do if need to invoke them _sequentially_ -- first `doSomethingUsefulOne` _and then_ `doSomethingUsefulTwo` and compute the sum of their results?
-In practise we do this if we use the results of the first function to make a decision on whether we need to invoke the second one or to decide on how to invoke it.
+In practice we do this if we use the results of the first function to make a decision on whether we need to invoke the second one or to decide on how to invoke it.

 We just use a normal sequential invocation, because the code in the coroutine, just like in the regular